Vincenwwx/hpcGPU/README.md

 This kernel will be executed #_digit places_ times/iterations.

-For each iteration: it will first calculate the starting index of each digit binning in every data tile using the __decoupled look-back__[^3] technique.
+For each iteration: it will first calculate the starting index of each digit binning in every data tiles using the __decoupled look-back__[^3] technique.
 And there will be #_digit binnings_ look-back lanes for each iteration.
 ![Chained](https://user-images.githubusercontent.com/49132368/182047634-a329bf05-64ed-44ac-b033-a4de664cd79a.png)
 _Figure 3 - Chained Scans_